Change in Service Provision at Rural Hospitals

 Additionally, hospital characteristics such as financial health and demographics of the surrounding population have been linked to risk of hospital closure, but the association between hospital size, region, rurality, or type and available services has not been well established.
 Furthermore, long-term trends in the rural availability of essential services such as oncology, home health, and psychiatric services have not been fully explored.
 Identifying declining services and the risk factors for service changes can lead to targeted solutions that assist struggling hospitals with the maintenance of important service offerings.

-The purpose of this study is to compare the services offered by rural hospitals to urban hospitals over time (2009-2017) and among rural hospitals of various sizes, regions, rurality, and payment types.
+The purpose of this study was to compare the services offered by rural hospitals to urban hospitals over time (2009-2017) and among rural hospitals of various sizes, regions, rurality, and payment types.
 Rural residents typically have worse access to healthcare compared to their urban counterparts.
 Understanding the risk factors for closing services in rural hospitals can (1) inform efforts to ensure continuous access to necessary healthcare services, (2) prevent rural-urban access disparities from increasing, and (3) help preserve the economic viability of the hospital and potentially the community.